Skip to content

 MARRIAGE

-I’d always wanted to be a wife and a mother.
-I dreamed of it often growing up.
-Envisioning what my Prince Charming would be like.
-Yes, I sure did love my Disney movies!
-When asked what I would like for a birthday present at the age of nine, the only gift I desired was a baby name book to prepare for my future as a wife and mother.
+I always wanted to be a wife and a mother.
+I often dreamed of it while growing up, envisioning what my Prince Charming would be like.
+(Yes, I sure did love my Disney movies!)
+When I was asked at age nine what I would like for a birthday present, the only gift I requested was a baby name book to prepare for my future as a wife and mother.

 I had a mental blueprint laid out.
 I wanted to be nothing like my parents.
 I wanted to feel love and give an abundance of love to my spouse and children.